Savouring the indescribable beauty of Chang Pas and Tso Moriri in one of the most extream road trips of my life.

 - Best time: June to September is the best time to explore the scenic beauty, high altitude lakes and abundant wildlife of Changthang region

-- Journey: Tso Moriri can be reached in 3 hours from Chumathang.
+- Journey: Tso Moriri can be reached within 3 hours from Chumathang.
 Start early to reach by 10 am.
 Either return same day or stay at Korzok or TsoMoriri.

 - Tank up: Ensure your fuel tank is full and the vehicle is in good shape for the entire Leh-Changthang-Leh journey.
 There are no petrol pumps and help on the way.